We believe in and embrace the power of diverse minds.

 Tieto India are proud winners of the 'Employee Excellence Network Awards' by the BD Foundation.
 Tieto India has also been listed in Top 100 Best Companies for Women in India by Working Mothers and Avtar group, and in top three finalists for the Sandvik India Diversity Awards.
 Tieto iLEAD programme (I Lead for Equality and Diversity) inspires, facilitates and propagates inclusivity across the entire business.

 In 2015, we became the first IT company in the world to be granted EDGE Certification, the leading global assessment and business certification for gender equality.
-Our business practices and policies across five different areas were assessed: Equal pay for equivalent work, Recruitment and promotion, Leadership development training and mentoring, Flexible working, Company culture.Read more
+Our business practices and policies across the following five areas were assessed and accredited in 2015, 2017 and 2019: Equal pay for equivalent work, Recruitment and promotion, Leadership development training and mentoring, Flexible working, Company culture.Read more

 The Estonian Diversity Charter was established in 2012 as a voluntary agreement where companies and non-government and public sector organisations sign up to respect human diversity and value the principle of equal treatment among employees, partners and clients.
 Tieto Estonia has been a voluntary member since 2013.
 In 2018 we applied for and were granted the Diverse Workplace label.